How to Apply: Pediatric Neurology Residency

 For highly-qualified applicants, there is a possibility for a 5-year position for training in Pediatrics and Child Neurology at UT Southwestern Medical Center.

-Child Neurology interview dates will take place October-January.
-Interviews will take place on Thursday and Friday, with Pediatrics interviews to be coordinated for applicants offered interviews to both programs.
-The interview includes paid lodging at a local hotel, interviews with faculty, facility tour, and a dinner with current residents in the program.
+Child Neurology interview dates take place October–January.
+Interviews take place on Thursday and Friday, with Pediatrics interviews coordinated for applicants offered interviews to both programs.
+The interview includes paid lodging at a local hotel, interviews with faculty, a facility tour, and a dinner with current residents in the Child Neurology Residency Program.

-The Child Neurology division does accept International Medical Graduates (IMG), but typically only sponsors J-1 Visas.
+Pediatric Neurology accepts International Medical Graduates (IMG), but typically only sponsors J-1 Visas.
 IMG applicants must have ECFMG certification prior to applying to our program.

-The Child Neurology division takes all information into account when considering resident candidates, including medical school grades, USMLE scores, letters of recommendation, research performance, extracurricular activities, and interview.
+Pediatric Neurology takes all information into account when considering resident candidates, including medical school grades, USMLE scores, letters of recommendation, research performance, extracurricular activities, and interview.
 Currently, we offer three positions per year.